deNBI/cloud-user-docs/wiki/Tutorials/TheiaIde/index.md

 Start a browser, open the URL [http://localhost:11111](http://localhost:11111) and enjoy Theia-IDE.

 ## UserData
-When providing the [theia-ide script](web-ide.sh) as userdata we have to make some additional configuration.
+When providing the [theia-ide script](web-ide.sh) as userdata, we have to make some additional configuration.
 We have to pay attenttion for ...

 ### permissions
 Userdata scripts are always executed as root.
 We have to take care that our IDE is executable as *normal* user.